 Asian supermarkets do not believe in waste.
-This means they will continue to have place produce on display long pass their freshness.
+This means they will continue to place produce on display long pass their freshness.
 The fresher items are usually tucked in the back so be ready to do some reaching and digging.
 On the same note, avoid bagged vegetables or at least inspect them thoroughly.
-Asian supermarkets try to push their old produce by grouping them with the fresh ones.
+Asian supermarkets will push their old produce by grouping them with the fresh ones.

 4. Bring cash.

 Lots of the small mom-and-pop shops do not like to pay credit card fees so it's rare they have credit card machines.
-More realistically, they do not like to pay taxes so accepting cash only allows them to operate "under the table."
+More realistically, they do not like to pay taxes so accepting cash-only allows them to operate "under the table."
 If you have to pay by card, look around for signs near the cash register to see if they accept them before shopping.